Resources for TeachersK-12 Teachers: Welcome to the Kentucky Academy of Science!

 KAS posts current opportunities – Check KAS News and Events pages for announcements

-Pimser is housed at UK and serves the whole state (Partnership Institute for Math & Science Education Reform) : www.education.uky.edu/pimser
+PIMSER is housed at EKU and serves the whole state (Partnership Institute for Math & Science Education Reform) Check out their calendar of training and let them know if you have a customized training request : http://pimser.eku.edu/

 Kentucky Department of Education has a bulletin board where you can search for PD by topic area; these are available programs offered by third parties: https://applications.education.ky.gov/ProfDev/Default.aspx